 - Seek help and advice from someone you trust

-- If you are able, tell the bully that you find their behaviour unreasonable
+- If you’re able, tell the bully that you find their behaviour unreasonable

-- If the behaviour doesn’t stop, check to see if your employer has a policy to prevent and deal with bullying and follow the procedures to report it
+- If their behaviour doesn't stop, see if your employer has a bullying policy and follow the procedures to report it

-- Check if your Industrial Award or workplace agreement has procedures for bullying or grievance handling
+- Check if your industrial award or workplace agreement details processes for bullying or grievance handling